Social Distancing Calculator - Coronavirus

 COVID-19 seems to be spreading quickly among humans.
 We still don't know exactly how it spreads, but the potential ways of transmission are by:

-COVID-19 symptoms may appear 2 to 14 days after initial infection.
+COVID-192 to 14 days after initial infection.
 That's why people who believe that they have the disease should have some level of restricted movement for two weeks.
-The typical symptoms are initially flu-like and usually include:
+The are initially flu-like and usually include:

 To make it easier to diagnose the illness, we summarized and compared the symptoms of COVID-19, flu, and cold in the picture below: